copyrite/LwotcMinimalText/XComGame.md

 +10 defense from your Smoke grenades.

 ## Disabling Shot
-Fire a shot that stuns for 2 actions on hit. +2 stun duration if the shot crits.
+Fire a shot that stuns for 2 actions on hit. +2 stun duration on crit.
 Deals 50% reduced base damage and critical hits are converted to normal hits.
 * The hit result conversion happens after the usual hit-miss-crit-dodge resolution.
 * The hit result conversion causes Disabling Shot to never trigger other effects that depend on dealing a critical hit, other than its own bonus stun duration.
 * {{ COOLDOWN }}